prisha-x/prisha-x/README.md

 # Hi there, I'm Prisha👋

-I'm a grade 12 student from Mumbai who gets genuinely curious about how things work — and then builds something to find out.
+I'm a grade 12 student from Mumbai who's curious about how things work - and then builds something to find out.

 Right now I'm exploring whether AI can read financial news and extract signals useful enough to inform real trading decisions.